 Harmful if inhaled.

 Avoid breathing dust/fume/gas/mist/vapours/spray.
 Use only outdoors or in a well-ventilated area.
 IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
-Call a POISON CENTER/doctor if you feel unwell.
+Call a POISON CENTER or doctor/physician if you feel unwell.